mpaguilar/msa-toy/APP_SPEC.md

 #### JSON-Based Representation

-The working memory will be fully serializable to/from JSON for:
+The working memory is fully serializable to/from JSON for:

 * Debugging and inspection
 * Checkpointing long-running processes